Table of contents

 To get to Medellin, one of our favorite places in Colombia, you’ll probably have to take a flight, unless you want to spend a lot of time in a bus or car rental.
 Medellin is a big city with an incredible recent history that has shaped the destination it is today.

 Big backpacker areas are El Poblado and Laureles, and the Poblado neighborhood has a slew of bars, hostels, restaurants, coffee shops and markets.
-See more in our guide to Medellin.
+See more in our Medellin travel guide.